rutrader/slotegrator-tz/docs/students.md

 FROM students s
 JOIN grades g ON s.marks BETWEEN g.min_mark AND g.max_mark
 ORDER BY
-  CASE
+  (CASE
-    WHEN g.grade BETWEEN 1 AND 7 THEN s.marks ASC
+    WHEN g.grade BETWEEN 1 AND 7 THEN s.marks
-    ELSE s.marks DESC
-  END;
+  END) ASC;
 ```